 (Matthew 23:27b-28 NIV)

 What I’ve found about myself and others raised in a culture with high expectations is that we tend to keep two sets of books.
 One to keep up the prescribed cultural standard and impress our peers, and another hidden account book that contains our more carnal imaginations and base desires.
 Pretty on the outside does not mean a pure heart.
-It could simply be manipulation or a way to benefit from the protection provided to those who conform and not evidence of good character.
+It could simply be manipulation or a way to benefit from the protection provided to those who conform and do not have evidence of good character.

 Character Is More Than Skin Deep